MZober1993/chess/README.md

 - stalement check
 - add a simple ai, that try to move figures
 - add a decision-tree to realize a better ai
-- optimize the decision-tree (and add a harder ki)
+- optimize the decision-tree (and add a harder ai)

 ### Try it!